sikmat/sikmat.github.io/_posts/2024-05-20-Health-Care-System.md

 ## Key Features
 1. **Centralized Patient Database**:
-   - All patient information, including personal details and medical history, is stored in a centralized database accessible from any registered health facility.
+   - All patient information, including personal details and medical history, is stored in a decentralized database accessible from any registered health facility.
    - Patients no longer need to register multiple times at different facilities.
 Their records can be retrieved and updated by authorized personnel from any location.

 2. **Seamless Integration**: